PanosAntoniadis/pattern_recognition-ntua/README.md

 - Models used:
   - LSTM
-  - CNN
+  - CNN with 4 layers (Conv - Batch - ReLU - Pool)
-  - Transfer Learning using the CNN of genre classification
+  - Transfer Learning using the CNN of Genre Classification
   - CNN with Multitask Learning

+- The main part of the 3rd Lab that contains all the results is placed in [Lab3](./Lab3).
+A [jupyter notebook](./Lab3/patrec-lab.ipynb) and a [python](./Lab3/patrec-lab.py) export are available.

 ## Technologies used:
 - NumPy